jenkins-baruch/python-JPEG/README.md

 |:-: | :-: | :-: |
 | ![Y'](Flowchart/channel_y.png) | ![Cr](Flowchart/channel_cr.png) | ![Cb](Flowchart/channel_cb.png) |

-We do this because the humen eyes are more luma sensitive to red and blue, so
+We do this because the human eyes are more luma sensitive to red and blue, so

 ### Downsampling

-we can remove data from blue and red, and the impact of whole image will be less than downsapling BGR image, like that:
+we can remove data from blue and red, and the impact of whole image will be less than downsampling BGR image, like that:

-#### BGR Downsapling
+#### BGR Downsampling

 ![BGR Downsampling](Flowchart/bgr_downsapling.png)